 Judging from the other rums that they endorse on their website, this Florida Rum Society has some damn good taste buds.
 Since I have been a frequent visitor to Florida for the past 35 years and I actually live in what used to be part of the Republic of West Florida, I probably should join them.

 Anytime I stumble upon a really good rum like this one that is hard to replace, I always try to replicate it from my own collection.
 No matter what I tried, it could not beat the taste of this one.
 This is strong hogo funk in perfect balance with demerara rum, with neither side obliterating the other.
+This one is 35% Worthy Park from Jamaica and 65% Guyanese demerara.
 I should go back to Florida real soon and buy up all that I can find because this is an exclusive edition.
 This rum is worth every effort to get a hold of!

 This rum is also not for wimps.
 I added water to some Plantation OFTD to bring it down to 90 proof like this one.
 Then came the side by side comparison.
 This one certainly has more flavor, but also a lot of burn.
 There was no burn at all from the OFTD.

 Similar to Paul B, I expected something like Pusser's Gunpowder (before they dropped the Jamaican component), Black Tot, etc. It was more restrained than I expected, probably because of the lower proof.
 I didn't get the burn he did, but otherwise I largely agree with his impressions.
 Even if no sugar was added, it was pretty sweet, but with enough depth to keep me coming back for another sip.
 At this price, you absolutely must give it a try if you have the chance, if you have any fondness for British style rum.

 Definitely get the caramel notes from the Demerara but also a bit of funk from the Jamaican rum.
 Smooth and worthy of the FRS choice!